Rex Allen: Legacy

 For his contribution to the motion picture industry, Allen was given a star on the Hollywood Walk of Fame at 6821 Hollywood Boulevard.

 In 1983, he was inducted into the Western Performers Hall of Fame at the National Cowboy and Western Heritage Museum in Oklahoma City, Oklahoma.

 In 1989, his life story was told in the book Rex Allen: My Life, Sunrise to Sunset – The Arizona Cowboy, written by Paula Simpson-Witt and Snuff Garrett.

-The Rex Allen Arizona Cowboy Museum and Willcox Cowboy Hall of Fame in Willcox features an Allen's collection of memorabilia, including photos, movie posters, cowboy outfits, records and musical instruments.
+The Rex Allen Arizona Cowboy Museum and Willcox Cowboy Hall of Fame in Willcox features Allen's collection of memorabilia, including photos, movie posters, cowboy outfits, records and musical instruments.
 His cremated ashes were scattered in Railroad Park, across the street from the museum, near a bronze statue of Allen.